 (2) Where, within the period of 30 days from the date on which the order was laid before that House or reasonably could have been so laid, either House of Parliament does not by resolution ratify that order, the order shall be deemed for all purposes to have been revoked.

-[Section 44 inserted by No. 22 of 1974 s.
+[Section 44 inserted: No. 22 of 1974 s.
 7.]

 45. Limitation on operation of this Part